 Set "Text file encoding" to "Other" and choose "UTF-8".

-Some coding standards such as Drupal, Rails and Google (C++ Style Guide) calls for only 2 spaces for indentation.
+Some coding standards such as Drupal, Rails, and Google (C++ Style Guide) call for only 2 spaces for indentation.
 Two spaces as indentation is gaining popularity in recent years, so who knows it may become a de facto standard in a few years.
 But until then, we may stick with 4 spaces.